Glaive discography

-American musician Glaive has released three studio albums, five extended plays, one deluxe extended play, one remix album, thirty two singles, and thirty one music videos.
+American musician Glaive has released three studio albums, five extended plays, one deluxe extended play, one remix album, thirty two singles, and thirty four music videos.
 His remix album, one of his extended plays, and four of his singles were released under the pseudonym Ovine Hall.
 His extended plays Cypress Grove in 2020, All Dogs Go to Heaven and Then I'll Be Happy in 2021, and A Bit of a Mad One in 2024, as well as his debut studio album I Care So Much That I Don't Care at All in 2023, were released under Interscope Records.
 He released his second studio album, May It Never Falter, independently in 2024.
 Additionally, all of his music as Ovine Hall has been released independently.
 He released his third studio album, Y'all, in 2025 under Broke Records.